The Filtered LIfe

 Find Schools in Need

-With Alliance for a Healthier Generation, Brita will identify schools in need of long-term water solutions.
+With the Alliance for a Healthier Generation, Brita will identify schools in need of long-term water solutions.
 Interested in applying?
 Join our mailing list to receive grant requirements and notification when applications are open later this summer.

 Frequently Asked Questions